June 8, 2015

 At the top, you’ll see a long series of tabs.
 The main one we want to focus on is the Databases tab.
 Click it and you’ll see this page.

 If you’ve only just installed MAMP for the first time you won’t see any databases listed here.
 If you have installed a site or two before you’ll see these here.
-Within this page, you can create the new database.
+Within this page, you can create a new database.
 Look for the label titled Create database and enter whatever name you prefer.
 Simply click create and you’re all set.
 Let’s head back to the WordPress install wizard.

 Now we can enter our credentials.
 Since we are using a local server we make use of the credentials supplied by MAMP for some of these fields.